wrist mechanics online course featured image

 All Posts / Articles / Wrist Mechanics /

-The Lead Wrist in the Golf Swing (Your Key to Consistency)
+The Lead Wrist in the Golf Swing (Your Left Wrist is the Secret to Consistency)

 The lead wrist in the golf swing plays one of the most important roles in being a consistent ball striker.

-As we know, our hands are our bodies’ only connection to the club.
-The lead wrist dictates where our clubface will be along its journey from the address and on to the finish.
+As we know, our hands are our only connection to the club.
+The lead wrist dictates the clubface’s position from the address to the finish.

-If you have ever questioned the position of your lead wrist in golf, you won’t anymore.
-I’ll show you precisely what your wrist should look like and some ways that you can work on this position.
+This guide will show you precisely what your wrist should look like and provide ways to work on improving this position.

-• Understanding wrist extension, flexion, radial deviation, and ulnar deviation is key to determining your strength and weaknesses in wrist position.
+• Understanding wrist extension, flexion, radial deviation, and ulnar deviation is key to identifying your strengths and weaknesses in wrist position.

 • Professional golfers might use a bowed wrist, but a flat wrist is generally recommended for most amateur players.